scp-cloudacademy/ce-advanced/09/3-Tire congiguration.md

     sudo vi  /etc/php.ini

-Include the lines in the end of php.ihi
+Include the lines in the end of php.ini

     [Database]
     mysql.host=db.cesvcs.net